rishabh11336/Taskmanager_using_Flask/README.md

 # Taskmanager_using_Flask
- Flask webapp/n
+ Flask webapp
-Run Command:- python app.py/n
+Run Command:- python app.py
 Then Go to URL: localhost:5000